mmu-webdesign/IWD-web-term2/rwd-week-1.md

 It is too easy to use someone elses code.
 We expect you to develop your own code (based on what we supply) because you are trying to learn the basics of HTML, CSS and little JavaScript.
 Copying and pasting won't help.

-If you feel you want to use someone elses code you need to find out if you can explicitly do this.
+If you feel you want to use someone elses code (as a small element of your site) you need to find out if you can explicitly do this.

 Code that can be shared often has explicit instructions in comments.
 Much code is open source but you need to check.
 Likewise most code in online tutorials is free to use.